sashadev-sky/Rock-Paper-Scissors-Mint/README.md

     - After deploying a new contract, you will need to update the `REACT_APP_RINKEBY_PROXY_CONTRACT_ADDRESS` or `REACT_APP_HOMESTEAD_PROXY_CONTRACT_ADDRESS` variables.

-5. In `src/constants/index.ts` update the imported contract at the top to your contract's path, the variables under "SEO and Contract Related Info" to match your Application, and the `CHAIN_ID` variable under "Network Related Info" to match the default chain to use (1 (homestead) or 4 (rinkeby)).
+3. In `src/constants/index.ts` update the imported contract at the top to your contract's path, the variables under "SEO and Contract Related Info" to match your Application, and the `CHAIN_ID` variable under "Network Related Info" to match the default chain to use (1 (homestead) or 4 (rinkeby)).

+4. Start up the development server with hot reloading

+    ```bash
+    yarn start
+    ```